-Applicants should be intent on pursuing a career in earthquake engineering and must demonstrate outstanding ability and promise.
-Preference will be given to candidates pursuing research in support of the Society’s current technical projects as identified on the Society’s website.
+Applicants should be intent on pursuing a career in earthquake engineering or the practice of mitigating the effects of earthquakes, and must demonstrate outstanding ability and promise.

 We expect applicants to be Student Members of the Society.

-No application form is required.
+No separate application form is required.
 Applicants should provide the following information briefly but clearly:

 - A brief curriculum vitae (one page).